fuelscape/fuelscape/readme.md

 }

 abi FuelScape {
-    // mintKill is called by the backend service.
-Every time
-    // a player kills a mob, the server notifies the backend
-    // service, which calls this function to add a
-    // token for the given mob ID to the player's wallet.
+    // lock will disable item transfers for a wallet
     #[storage(read, write)]
-    fn mintKill(receiver: Address, mob: u64);

-    // craftItem is called by the player with his own wallet.
-    // The player provides a list of the kills he wants to burn
-    // in order to mint an item.
-The more and higher order the
-    // kills, the better the item that will be minted.
+    fn lock(player: Address);

+    // unlock will enabled item transfers for a wallet
     #[storage(read, write)]
-    fn craftItem(kills []Kill);
+    fn unlock(player: Address);

-    // sendItem is called by a player to send the specified
-    // amount of the specified item type to another player.
+    // give will create new inventory items by giving them to a wallet
     #[storage(read, write)]
+    fn give(player: Address, item: u16, amount: u32);

+    // take will delete existing inventory items by removing them from a wallet
+    #[storage(read, write)]
+    fn take(player: Address, item: u16, amount: u32);

+    // send will transfer inventory items from one wallet to another wallet
+    #[storage(read, write)]
-    fn sendItem(receiver: Address, item: u64, amount: u64)
+    fn send(receiver: Address, item: u16, amount: u32)

     // Potential extensions:
-    // lendItem: to lend an item, with possibility to reclaim it
+    // lend: to lend an item, with possibility to reclaim it
-    // reclaimItem: to reclaim a lent item
+    // reclaim: to reclaim a lent item
-    // tradeItem: to atomically trade an item for tokens }
+    // trade: to atomically trade an item for tokens
+}
 ```